Jonathan Foster Murder: Where is Mona Nelson Now?

 We all have those days when we are stressed and frustrated as nothing seems to go our way, and suddenly a very trivial issue pushes us off the edges.
 On Christmas Eve of 2010, a bout of anger seemingly drove a person to commit a horrendous crime in Houston, Texas, when a chirpy 12-year-old was abducted from his home only to be found torched to death a few days later.

 Investigation Discovery’s ‘The Interrogator: Missing on Christmas Eve’ meticulously chronicles the kidnapping and murder case of Jonathan Foster and throws light on how the authorities zeroed in on the perpetrator.
-If you are curious about more details about the case and wish to know about the identity and current whereabouts of the killer, we have got your back.
-Let’s dive in, shall we?
+If you are curious about more details about the case and wish to know about the killer’s identity and current whereabouts, we have your back.

 How Did Jonathan Foster Die?